 Some operators prefer the transverse incision (Pfannenstiel), which is a convex incision following the lines of skin cleavage just above the symphysis.
 The upper skin flap may be dissected from the underlying rectus muscles, and the usual midline incision of the muscles and peritoneum is made.
 When an extensive exposure is required, it is better to use a Mallard incision which cuts across the recti muscles or a Cherney incision which detaches these muscles from the symphysis.
 An increased number of blood vessels require ligation by this approach in comparison to the midline incision, most notably, the inferior epigastric vessels.

 The fascia is incised, scissors being employed at the lower angle of the wound to open the fascia down to the symphysis.
 The medial edge of presenting rectus muscles is freed and pushed laterally with the scalpel handle.
 Although few bleeding points are encountered in the midline, all must be clamped and tied or controlled by electrocoagulation.
 As the incision progresses, its margins are protected with gauze pads.
 The peritoneum, before being incised, is picked up to one side of the urachus with toothed forceps alternately by the operator and first assistant as in any abdominal procedure.
 The urachus, which can be seen through the peritoneum as a thickened cord, should be left intact, since it is not only vascular but also exerts traction on the bladder, inviting its accidental opening.

-A self-retaining retractor is substituted for the superficial ones, although deep individual retractors may be used if a shifting of the ...
+A self-retaining retractor is substituted for the superficial ones, although deep individual retractors may be used if ...